JEN-1: Text-Guided Universal Music Generation with Omnidirectional Diffusion Models: Conclusion

+The overall training objective is the sum of the different types of JEN-1 tasks described above.
+Specifically, within a training batch, for 1/3 of the data we use the bidirectional text-guided generation objective, for 1/3 of the data we employ the bidirectional music inpainting objective, and the unidirectional music continuation objective is calculated with the rest of 1/3 data.
+To gain a more comprehensive overview of JEN-1, we kindly direct your attention to our demo page.

 \textbf{Implementation Details.} For the masked music autoencoder, we used a hop size of 320, resulting in 125Hz latent sequences for encoding 48kHz music audio.
 The dimension of latent embedding is 128.
 We randomly mask 5\% of the latent embedding during training to achieve a noise-tolerant decoder.
-We employ FLAN-T5~\citep{chung2022scaling}, an instruct-based large language model to provide superior text embedding extraction.
-For the omnidirectional diffusion model, we set the intermediate cross-attention dimension to 1024, resulting in 746M parameters.
+We employ FLAN-T5~\cite{chung2022scaling}, an instruct-based large language model to provide superior text embedding extraction.
+For the omnidirectional diffusion model, we implemented a 1D conditional UNet latent diffusion model inspired by Stable Diffusion~\cite{rombach2022high}. we set the intermediate cross-attention dimension to 1024, resulting in 726M parameters.
 During the multi-task training, we evenly allocate 1/3 of a batch to each training task.
-In addition, we applied the classifier-free guidance~\citep{ho2022classifier} to improve the correspondence between samples and text conditions.
+In addition, we applied the classifier-free guidance~\cite{ho2022classifier} to improve the correspondence between samples and text conditions.
 During training, the cross-attention layer is randomly replaced by self-attention with a probability of 0.2.
-We train our JEN-1 models on 8 A100 GPUs for 200k steps with the AdamW optimizer~\citep{loshchilov2017decoupled}, a linear-decayed learning rate starting from $3e^{-5}$ a total batch size of 512 examples, $\beta_1=0.9$, $\beta_2=0.95$, a decoupled weight decay of 0.1, and gradient clipping of 1.0.
+We train our JEN-1 models on 8 A100 GPUs for 200k steps with the AdamW optimizer~\cite{loshchilov2017decoupled}, a linear-decayed learning rate starting from $3e^{-5}$ a total batch size of 512 examples, $\beta_1=0.9$, $\beta_2=0.95$, a decoupled weight decay of 0.1, and gradient clipping of 1.0.
+In the diffusion forward process, we use the DDPM~\cite{ho2020denoising} sampler with $N = 1000$ steps, and a linear noise schedule from $\beta_1 = 0.0015$ to $\beta_N = 0.0195$ is used.
+For classifier-free guidance, a guidance scale $w$ of 2.0 is used.
+While it is feasible to employ an advanced sampling scheduler to markedly enhance inference speed, to maintain comparison fairness, we adhere to the approach outlined in~\cite{liu2023audioldm} during the inference process.
+Specifically, we utilize the DDIM~\cite{song2020denoising} sampler with 200 sampling steps.